What Is an Outpatient Program?

 - Family therapy

-To learn more about how an OP program can help you, visit our Home page.
+To learn more about how an OP program can help you, visit our Programs page.

 What to Expect From an OP at Emerge Recovery TX

-Emerge Recovery’s approach to OP is based on acceptance and commitment therapy (ACT), which can reconnect you to your body, mind, and spirit to form new habits in recovery.
-As a client, you will participate in individual therapy, as well as the process groups and therapeutic groups, once a week for around two to three hours.
+Emerge Recovery’s approach to OP is based on acceptance and commitment therapy (ACT).
+Our unique approach to ACT focuses on aiding clients in reconnecting to their body, mind, and spirit to form new habits in recovery.
+Clients will participate in individual therapy, as well as process groups and therapeutic groups, once per week for around two to three hours.

-During your individual therapy sessions, you will meet with a master’s level clinician selected for your specific needs and goals.
-In addition, you can continue to receive support from your clinician after the completion of your OP because all of our clinicians have their own private practices.
+During individual therapy sessions, clients will meet with a master’s level clinician selected for their unique needs and goals.
+In order to provide the best continuity of care for our clients, we offer them the option to continue receiving support from their individual clinicians after the completion of OP, as all of our clinicians have their own private practices.

-Throughout the six-month program, you will work closely with your clinician and support team to learn new lessons and put them into practice.
-According to an article in the Clinical Psychology Review, the core of our OP curriculum, psychological flexibility, explores how you can learn to:
+Throughout the six-month OP program, clients will work closely with a clinician and support team to learn new lessons and put them into practice.
+According to an article in the Clinical Psychology Review, the core of our OP curriculum, psychological flexibility, supports clients in learning to: